fekoneko/piximan/README.md

 ### Authorization

-> If you only download works without restriction (without R-18, R-18G) you can skip this section.
+> If you only download works without age restriction and don't need to fetch user bookmarks,
+> the downloader is usable without authorization.

 For some requests Pixiv requires you to be authorized.
 For example, to fetch frames for R-18 ugoira you must have the R-18 option checked in your profile.
 To authorize these requests you need to